 WANT A METRIS CAMPER?
 YOU NEED TO ACT SOON!

-Why is Mercedes stopping Metris production in the U.S.?
+Why is Mercedes discontinuing the Metris in the U.S.?

 Will Peace Vans stop converting Metris vans after 2023?